This Week’s Haul

 (I had a similar problem with Babylon 5: When it was revealed what the Shadows and the Vorlons were really up to, my reaction was, “Nah, that’s silly!
 It’s gotta be a blind for their real motivations.
 But in fact, silly or not, that was it.
 But directions had reversed so many times that it was hard to believe.)

-The Boys vol 1The Boys didn’t really registered on my consciousness until the controversial decision by DC to cancel it from its Wildstorm line, resulting in the book moving to Dynamite.
+The Boys vol 1The Boys didn’t really register on my consciousness until the controversial decision by DC to cancel it from its Wildstorm line, resulting in the book moving to Dynamite.
 While I’ve enjoyed Darick Robertson’s artwork in various places, I’ve not read much by Garth Ennis, who is probably best known for his series Preacher, which, well, I haven’t read.
 However, the brouhaha and a flip-through in the store made me decide to pick up the trade paperback, which collects the first 6 issues.

 The first three words that come to mind about this book are not for children.
 This is a grim, edgy, extremely violent, and often gratuitous story about a world in which superheroes are real, and their fights and whims take a huge toll on normal humans.
 Ennis doesn’t shy away from just about anything he can imagine super-powered people would do with their powers, and Robertson illustrates it in graphic detail.
 So if any of that is the sort of thing you wouldn’t be able to appreciate, then The Boys is not for you.